GRIF-IRFU/puppet-omd/README.md

 If required, this will use  the omd repository.
 This is the the default behaviour, so if you're managing your repos, make sure to disable this.
+Last note concerning directories and packages : Othe omd packages do contain the OMD version in the package name : this makes it difficult to have a module that works out of the box and does not hardcode a specific version.
+We'll try to maintain this hardcoded version, but in case you need something else, please just use the omd_version class param in the omd class.
+Or give us a recipe to improve that ;)

 This module borrows files from check_mk for the agent setup : those file license is under manifests/check_mk/agent